IBE160/SG-Gruppe-3-Kun/docs/epics.md

 **Acceptance Criteria:**
 Given the backend directory,
 When I set up the development environment,
-Then Python 3.11+ is configured with a virtual environment.
+Then Python 3.11+ is configured with a virtual environment managed by Poetry.
 And FastAPI is installed with Uvicorn.
+And essential dependencies are installed: `sqlalchemy`, `asyncpg`, `python-multipart`, `pydantic-ai`.
 And a basic "Hello World" endpoint (`/health`) is accessible.
-And a `requirements.txt` or `pyproject.toml` is created to manage dependencies.
+And `app/main.py` is configured as the entry point.

 **Prerequisites:** Story 1.1
-**Technical Notes:** Use `poetry` for dependency management.
+**Technical Notes:**
+- Follow Architecture `Backend (FastAPI)` initialization commands.
+- Verify `poetry.lock` is generated.
+- Configure `app/core/config.py` for environment variables.

 ### Story 1.4: Implement Basic CI/CD for Frontend (Vercel)